fusionlanguage/fut/doc/reference.md

 ### Collections

-In addition to arrays, Ć has seven built-in collection types:
+In addition to arrays, Ć has eight built-in collection types:

 * `List<T>` is a resizable array (`std::vector` in C++, `ArrayList` in Java)
 * `Queue<T>` is a FIFO (first in, first out) collection
 * `Stack<T>` is a LIFO (last in, first out) collection
 * `HashSet<T>` is a collection of unique values
+* `SortedSet<T>` is a collection of unique sorted values
 * `Dictionary<TKey, TValue>` is a dictionary
   (`std::unordered_map` in C++, `HashMap` in Java)
 * `SortedDictionary<TKey, TValue>` is a dictionary sorted by key